-The amount of transfer credits accepted is one of many factors you should consider when comparing prospective institutions.
-Most institutions post their transfer policies on their websites.
-You may want to search for keywords such as "transfer credit," "military transfer credit," or "transfer policies."
-While websites will provide general information on transfer credit, you must provide your prospective IHE with documentation (test scores and transcripts) to evaluate and determine the transferability of your credits.
+The amount of transfer credits accepted is one factor you should consider when comparing institutions.
+Most institutions post their transfer policies on their websites and can be found by searching for keywords such as "transfer credit," "military transfer credit," or "transfer policies."
+Before registering for classes, you must have test scores and transcripts sent to your prospective IHE for evaluation to determine the transferability of your credits.
+Your GI Bill will not pay for courses taken previously at another school or requirements that can be met through CPL.

-To receive transfer credit for your military training and prior education:
+To receive transfer credit for your military training and prior education, complete the following:

-- 1. Request to have official transcripts and test scores sent directly to the institution (instructions for obtaining CCAF transcripts and the JST follow). - 2.
-Request a review of transfer credits.
+- Request to have official transcripts and test scores sent directly to the institution (instructions for obtaining CCAF transcripts and the JST follow). - Request a review of transfer credits by the IHE point of contact for CPL such as the CPL department, evaluators, academic advisor/counselor, or veterans resource center